-Searching for the Blockhouse, Part I
+Searching for the Blockhouse, Part I, Egypt

 William Dargie, Battle of El Alalmein